applicaster/developer.applicaster.com/book/player/iOS.md

   func pluggablePlayerRemoveInline()
 ```

-Inline players differ from full screen players by the fact that the view controller should be added as a child view controller to the provided controller.
+Inline players differ from fullscreen players by the fact that the view controller should be added as a child view controller to the provided controller.
 Both the controller and container view are provided in order to add both - this way the player will get both the lifecycle of the view controller and will present in the correct view designated for it.
-Please also make sure to completly clean up the player when the remove inline function is called.
+Please also make sure to completely clean up the player when the remove inline function is called.

 ### Playback controls
 The following player methods should be implemented for playback controls: